FH-Cloud-Computing/website/docs/exercises/4-prometheus/index.md

 There is a [wide range of service discovery options available](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#configuration-file).
 In our case we will implement the [file SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config).
 The file service discovery periodically checks a file for changes and reads the IP addresses in that file.

-Let's extend our configuration my the file SD configuration:
+Let's extend our configuration by the file SD configuration:

 ```yaml
 global: